Why Use Angry Space Triangles?

 Moff Gideon and Dark Troopers

-A commision to paint 3 units of Dark Troopers and Moff Gideon.
+A commission project to paint 3 units of Dark Troopers and Moff Gideon.

-I used two references for these.
-For Gideon, I just used the box art.
-For the Dark Troopers, I used Sarastro’s guide for painting Death Troopers as inspiration.
+Two references were used to help paint these minis.
+For Gideon, the box art was used for guidance, and for the Dark Troopers, Sarastro’s guide for painting Death Troopers provided inspiration.

 Nebulon Cruiser

-The Nebulon cruiser here was quite a straight forward brief: paint it in grey and use the same colours as the vanilla Fantasy Flight Games Nebulon B Frigate where possible.
+The Nebulon cruiser here was quite a straight forward brief: paint it in grey and then use colours similar to the vanilla Fantasy Flight Games Nebulon B Frigate where possible.

-A “Delta” decal was added to match the Providence-class carrier which was to be part of the same fleet of ships.
+A “Delta” decal was added to match the Providence-class carrier which was to be part of the same fleet of ships (see below)

 Painted Providence-class Carrier